McDougall Orphanage and Morley Residential School Timeline

 A day school on the north side of the Bow River is opened.

-The DIA adopts a policy of improving and promoting day schools on the reserve.
+The Department of Indian Affairs adopts a policy of improving and promoting day schools on the reserve.

 When the Department tries to change the school teacher and move the school into the hospital at Morley, Stoney parents refuse to send their children.